Meet the Parents: Writing

+In 1995, Universal Pictures purchased the rights to the film.
+Glienna and Clarke were contacted by Soderbergh to rewrite their script for mainstream audiences.
+After a couple of early drafts, parts of which were included in the final film, the pair received only a story credit.

 Universal approached screenwriter Jim Herzfeld to expand the screenplay.
 Herzfeld expanded the modest script, completing the first draft as early as 1996.
 He initially presented it to Roach, who had, up to that point, directed the first two Austin Powers films.
 Roach admitted to having liked the script from the beginning and was very much willing to make the film, although he thought that "it needed more work".
 Universal initially declined to have relatively inexperienced Roach take on the project.
 The studio was skeptical of Roach's ability to direct a "less-cartoony, character-driven script" compared to a comedy like Austin Powers.

 Universal's reluctance to give the project to Roach was also due to new interest from Steven Spielberg, who wanted to direct and produce the film with Jim Carrey playing the role of Greg Focker.
 However, Spielberg and Carrey never took the project past the planning stages.
 The script was returned to Roach, who, by this time, had taken on his next project of Mystery, Alaska, but he was still interested in making Meet the Parents.

 The drafts of the script were written by Herzfeld and, after De Niro and Stiller were confirmed as stars, John Hamburg was hired "to help fit the script to their verbal styles".
 Due to changes in directorial and acting line-ups after the early drafts of the script were written, Hamburg kept adjusting and re-writing the script well after production had already begun.